SengEn0374/EE4080-Crowd-Counting-Project/model_training/GeneralizedLoss-Counting-Pytorch-main/README.md

 ```

 ### Citation
-If you use our code or models in your research, please cite with:
+If you use these code or models in your research, please cite the relevant authors with:

 ```
 @InProceedings{Wan_2021_CVPR,